neo-sam/mysysprep/win7/README.md

 Put files into this folder.

-Run `apply.cmd` in the target machine.
+Run `setup.cmd` in the target machine.